 Learn Japanese with the help of a private Japanese tutor.

-look at some of the available language centers in the area offering Japanese language tuition.
+If you choose the first option, the first thing you should do is look at some of the available language centers in the area offering Japanese language tuition.
 While this option is more economical, it isn’t necessarily the best option for those with busy schedules.
 If your schedule changes from week-to-week, you should consider getting a private tutor (which we’ll talk about later on).

-While there are plenty of places to get Japanese lessons in the area, we’ve put together a sample of a few just to give you an idea of your options before you start learning Japanese.
+While there are plenty of places to get Japanese lessons in the Los Angeles area, we’ve put together a sample of a few just to give you an idea of your options before you start learning Japanese.

 There are traditional grammar courses, conversation classes, and even preparation classes for students getting ready to take the Japanese-Language proficiency test.
 The grammar classes cover four different levels: beginner, intermediate, pre-advanced, and advanced.
-Furthermore, all the teachers are experienced Japanese natives and experts in their mother tongue.
+Furthermore, all of the teachers are experienced Japanese natives, and experts in their mother tongue.

 In addition to Spanish, French, Italian, Portuguese, Chinese, Cantonese, and German classes (to name a few), you can also get Japanese classes from the Pasadena Language Center.
 There are classes for beginners and those of an intermediate level, as well as intensive classes for beginners.

 Depending on the course you choose, you can expect to pay between $250 and $1,000.

 You don’t need to be rich or famous to learn Japanese in L.A.
 (Source: pixabay.com)

 As there are a number of quality colleges in the area, you should look at some of the undergraduate programs where you can major in Japanese.
+The course will likely focus on Nihongo, the form of Japanese learnt by foreigners as a second language.

 The University of California, Los Angeles’ (UCLA) Department of Asian Language & Cultures offers students the chance to major in Japanese or Asian Languages and Linguistics.

 Japanese courses are also available at Loyola Marymount University.
 In the beginners’ course, students will be introduced to the Japanese writing systems, they’ll learn around 30 kanji, and they’ll practice speaking with native Japanese speakers.

 They’ll then learn more kanji and will be introduced to katakana as they build their vocabulary and develop Japanese communication skills.
 Students will later move on to improving oral proficiency, reading and writing skills using all three Japanese writing systems, and writing short essays.

-intermediate conversations and have a good understanding of advanced Japanese grammar.
+By the time students take their fourth Japanese class, they should be able to have intermediate conversations and have a good understanding of advanced Japanese grammar.
 In their fifth Japanese class at LMU, students will be able to write longer essays, differentiate between formal and informal Japanese, and will have the opportunity to give a presentation in Japanese.
-Learn Japanese with Cultural Associations in Los Angeles

-you should consider looking for cultural associations, societies, or institutes.
+Whether you are learning Japanese in Houston, Kansas, or Los Angeles, you should consider looking for cultural associations, societies, or institutes.
 There are a number of options for those living in the City of Angels.

-Hollywood Japanese Cultural Institute has promoted Japanese and Japanese American culture and heritage through education, cultural programs, and events.
+For over 70 years, the Hollywood Japanese Cultural Institute has promoted Japanese and Japanese American culture and heritage through education, cultural programs, and events.
 They offer Japanese classes for adults and high school students on Saturday mornings at 8:45-10:30 (intermediate and over) and 10:45-12:15 (beginner).
 Classes cost $45 per month.

-learn more about Japanese culture and history.
-You’ll also be taught by a native Japanese speaker who’ll be able to share their unique perspective on Japanese culture.
+The classes are small and you get the opportunity to learn more about Japanese culture and history.
+Your Japanese teacher will likely be a native speaker who’ll be able to share his or her unique perspective on Japanese culture.

-classes for elementary school children.
+In addition to the Saturday classes, the institute’s language school offers classes for elementary school children.
 All the classes are taught by native Japanese speakers and there are discounts available for families.

 Tuition is $75 per month and the children’s and teens’ classes are on Saturdays 8:45-12:15.